TimyAnimations/timyaddons/README.md

 # Timy Addons Beta 15.0
 Timy Addons is a ChatTriggers module with features to assist with Hypixel Skyblock.
-Some key features include a mythological burrow guesser, garden plot minimap, required items list with command shortcuts, and kuudra safespots. \
+Some key features include a mythological burrow guesser, gui tab widgets, garden plot minimap, required items list with command shortcuts, and kuudra safespots. \
 This project is in early development and alot is likely to change! \
 **All features are off by default!** Open the settings with `/timyaddons` to enable them.